betaflight/betaflight.com/docs/wiki/configurator/auxiliary-tab.md

 Multiple Ranges, Links can be matched, combined using boolean AND or OR operators to combine activation conditions for a Mode.

-The Category arrange modes in groups, at Cloud build only groups defined in builded firmware are enabled.
-At local build all groups are enabled.

 ### Mode Types

 - **ARM** enables motor output and allows the craft to fly